-As a language teacher, I was always looking for new activity type ideas to keep learning fun and engaging for my students.
+As a language teacher, I was always looking for new ESL activities to keep learning fun and engaging for my students.
 As a student myself, I hated nothing more than the constant Question-Answer type exercises we did all day long in every subject.
 And especially for language teaching, I believe it is crucial to offer various activities to include all types of learners.
 While it is possible to create many different activities in the classroom, most online platforms are limited to some Fill-in-the-blank or Multiple Choice activities.
-But not the SmartClass HUB!
-Here you will find 19 different activity templates to engage your students truly and include all learners!
+But not the SmartClass Teaching Platform!
+Here you will find 19 different activity templates to engage your students and include all learners!

 A viewing activity is a great way to share charts, lists, and overviews with your students.
 Anything that you want your students to read or take a look at should be assigned as a viewing activity.
 Some examples: